 Restoration of the Neue Nationalgalerie

-Due to comprehensive restoration works the Neue Nationalgalerie closes on 1st January 2015 for several years.
+Due to comprehensive restoration works the Neue Nationalgalerie has been closed since January 2015.